sightmachine/SimpleCV/README.markdown

 	python -c "import SimpleCV.Shell;SimpleCV.Shell.main()"

-To run SimpleCV within an ipython notebook (ipython-notebook are required to be installed):
+To run SimpleCV within an ipython notebook (ipython-notebooks are required to be installed):

   simplecv notebook